Table of Contents

 If you want a hunting spotlight on a budget, the SL10LEDS is an excellent option.
 The handling is convenient, thanks to the reliable pistol grip design.

 It uses USB charging, and can even be charged inside your car.
-This is a fantastic feature for hunters who often do not have ready access to wall charging outlets out in the woods.
+This is the best feature for hunters who often do not have ready access to power source from wall charging outlets out in the woods.
 The battery life is excellent, with up to 7 hours of run-time on offer.
 The Li-ion battery can hold the charge for 12 months.

 This FATMAX spotlight also uses a 10W LED as the light source.
 There are two beam settings, high and low.
-On top of the light, there is a pivoting stand which allows you to place this light anywhere for hands-free use.
+On top of the spotlight, there is a pivoting stand which allows you to place it anywhere for hands-free use.

 Build quality is quite good, and the heavy duty bezel is quite impressive.
-This is a light designed to withstand rough use.
+This is a spotlight designed to withstand rough use.
 It is water resistant, and can effectively survive wet conditions.
-But as there is no waterproofing, you cannot allow this light to get submerged.
+But as there is no waterproofing, you cannot allow this spotlight to get submerged.

 Gerber Myth Spotlight